-Autism is a condition in some people related to the manner in which they develop.
+Autism is a condition in some people related to how they develop.
 Autism specifically involves the way a child communicates and socializes.
 Children recognized as having this condition fall on what is called the autism spectrum.
 Autism affects people if various ways and to different degrees.
 The nature of this condition results in an important question: Do schools typically place students in autism into special education programs?
 As with many matters associated with the unique educational needs of individual students, an accurate response to this question necessitates more than just a yes or no answer.

 Related resource: Top 25 Master’s in Autism Spectrum Disorder (ASD) Online